-- U.S. Department of Housing and Urban Development (HUD): This U.S. Department of Housing and Urban Development site provides information about renter/homebuyer rights, housing assistance programs, and assistance with home improvements.
+- U.S. Department of Housing and Urban Development (HUD): This site provides information about renter/homebuyer rights, housing assistance programs, and assistance with home improvements.

-- Entertainment Publications: Entertainment Publications is a private company that offers consumer discounts on entertainment options.
-They publish the Entertainment book containing coupons for hotel stays, dining out, recreational activities, and groceries.
+- Entertainment Publications: A private company that offers consumer discounts on entertainment options.
+They provide coupons for hotel stays, dining out, recreational activities, and groceries.

 Dealing with Fraud and Bad Business Practices

 - Federal Trade Commission Identity Theft Website: Discusses how to deter, detect, and defend against identity theft.